ne-oki/color-blindness-devtool/packages/standalone/README.md

 # @color-blindness-devtool/standalone

-The standalone version of the Color Blindness DevTool.
+The standalone version of the devtool.

 For example, you can use this package when you want to use the devtool directly via CDN.